 You may have the privilege of becoming an authorized user on a family member or friend’s card.
 However, the privilege has consequences.
 You must remember to make your payments in full and on time.
 If payments are not made timely, the credit card may be jeopardized, as well as the card holder’s credit reports and score.

 Lenders evaluate loan applications by an applicant’s credit utilization ratio.
 A major risk indicator for lenders is where credit card balances are compared to credit card limits.
 When balances reach the card limit, lenders perceive risk.
 To lower your utilization you may increase your available credit by paying down debt, getting another credit card or raising your current card’s limit; all of which improve the ratio between how much is available to you verses how much you’re actually using.

 If you have an old credit card you no longer use or have already paid off, don’t be too quick to close the account.
 As long as it doesn’t have an annual fee, your unused credit line can help lower your credit utilization ratio and lengthen your credit history.
 Even just the smallest amount of activity can strengthen your credit as long as you remember to make the payments in full and on time.

 7. Set Up Automatic Bill Pay Whether it’s for utility bills, insurance payments or a store credit card, sign up for automatic bill pay to ensure you’re making all payments by their due dates.
 You should still keep an eye on your accounts to ensure that payments have been applied timely and accurately.

-Flitter Milz is a consumer protection law firm representing victims of credit reporting accuracy and privacy violations.
-If you have questions about your credit score, or errors on your credit reports, contact us for a no cost legal review to learn more about steps you need to take.
+Flitter Milz is a nationally recognized consumer protection law firm representing victims of credit reporting accuracy and privacy violations.
+If you have questions about your credit score, or errors on your credit reports, contact us for a no cost legal review.